kepler16/gx.cljc/docs/docs/02-tutorial/01-example.md

   (start!)

-  ;; we don't want semi-started system on production ;; check for failures, print and exit if any (when-let [failures (seq (failures))]
+  ;; we don't want semi-started system on production ;; check for failures, print them and exit if any (when-let [failures (seq (failures))]
     (doseq [failure failures]
       (println failure))